Protect your company’s data through thorough privacy impact assessments (DPIAs).

 We carry out a risk analysis against three criteria: the potential for loss of data, disclosure of data, and alteration of data.
 We assess the risks on the privacy of the data subjects and how they are currently being mitigated by the security measures implemented.

-Determine the necessity of a PIA.
+Determine the necessity of a DPIA

 Whether you have a clear idea of your DPO needs or not, our team can help point you in the right direction and understand what needs to get done.